Does Your Child’s IEP Actually Support Inclusion?

 As an educator with more than 30 years in schools, I know how IEPs are written, how decisions are made, and how easily inclusion can get ignored.

-I help you look closely at the parts of the IEP that shape your child's daily school life, so you can see what is supporting inclusion, what may be getting in the way, and what to do next for your child.
+I look at the parts of your child's IEP that shape their actual school day, what's supporting inclusion, what's quietly getting in the way, and what to ask for next.

 The Art of Advocacy: A Parent's Guide to a Collaborative IEP Process is my book for parents who want to ask better questions, push back with confidence, and stop leaving IEP meetings feeling unheard.